EnviDat/S3_Browsing/README.md

 ## Features

 - Search directories and files
-- Folder content is lazy-loaded to prevent long rendering time
+- The content of folders is "lazy-loaded" to prevent a long initial rendering time
 - prefix query parameter to start from a certain folder
+- It works only for public S3 Buckets (by version 1.1.5)

 Check https://envicloud.wsl.ch/ as a demo.